architect/arc.codes/src/views/docs/en/guides/domains/route-53.md

   - Purchase/Transfer domain
   - Get AWS Certificate
   - Map domain names
+  - Conclusion
 ---

 ## Overview

 Follow these instructions to manually configure Route 53 to serve your application from your domain.
 Per the [Start here](/docs/en/guides/domains/start-here) section, you should have already deployed your arc app to `staging` and `production` and saved the `URLs` for later steps below.

-> ⛳️ Tip: These instructions will serve your app's `production` environment; if you'd also like a friendly URL for your `staging` environment (i.e. staging.example.com), follow steps 10-15 below a second time, swapping `production` values for `staging` values.
+> ⛳️ Tip: These instructions will serve your app's `production` environment; if you'd also like a friendly URL for your `staging` environment (i.e. staging.example.com), follow the exact steps below a second time, swapping `production` values for `staging` values.

 ## Step 1: Purchase/Transfer domain